Byte: Etymology and history

 The prominence of the System/360 led to the ubiquitous adoption of the eight-bit storage size, while in detail the EBCDIC and ASCII encoding schemes are different.

 In the early 1960s, AT&T introduced digital telephony on long-distance trunk lines.
 These used the eight-bit μ-law encoding.
 This large investment promised to reduce transmission costs for eight-bit data.

+In Volume 1 of The Art of Computer Programming (first published in 1968), Donald Knuth uses byte in his hypothetical MIX computer to denote a unit which "contains an unspecified amount of information ... capable of holding at least 64 distinct values ... at most 100 distinct values.
+On a binary computer a byte must therefore be composed of six bits".
+He notes that "Since 1975 or so, the word byte has come to mean a sequence of precisely eight binary digits...When we speak of bytes in connection with MIX we shall confine ourselves to the former sense of the word, harking back to the days when bytes were not yet standardized."

 The development of eight-bit microprocessors in the 1970s popularized this storage size.
-Microprocessors such as the Intel 8008, the direct predecessor of the 8080 and the 8086, used in early personal computers, could also perform a small number of operations on the four-bit pairs in a byte, such as the decimal-add-adjust (DAA) instruction.
+Microprocessors such as the Intel 8080, the direct predecessor of the 8086, could also perform a small number of operations on the four-bit pairs in a byte, such as the decimal-add-adjust (DAA) instruction.
 A four-bit quantity is often called a nibble, also nybble, which is conveniently represented by a single hexadecimal digit.

-The term octet is used to unambiguously specify a size of eight bits.
+The term octet unambiguously specifies a size of eight bits.
 It is used extensively in protocol definitions.

 Historically, the term octad or octade was used to denote eight bits as well at least in Western Europe; however, this usage is no longer common.
 The exact origin of the term is unclear, but it can be found in British, Dutch, and German sources of the 1960s and 1970s, and throughout the documentation of Philips mainframe computers.

 Unit symbol

 The unit symbol for the byte is specified in IEC 80000-13, IEEE 1541 and the Metric Interchange Format as the upper-case character B.

-In the International System of Quantities (ISQ), B is the symbol of the bel, a unit of logarithmic power ratio named after Alexander Graham Bell, creating a conflict with the IEC specification.
+In the International System of Quantities (ISQ), B is also the symbol of the bel, a unit of logarithmic power ratio named after Alexander Graham Bell, creating a conflict with the IEC specification.
 However, little danger of confusion exists, because the bel is a rarely used unit.
 It is used primarily in its decadic fraction, the decibel (dB), for signal strength and sound pressure level measurements, while a unit for one-tenth of a byte, the decibyte, and other fractions, are only used in derived units, such as transmission rates.

 The lowercase letter o for octet is defined as the symbol for octet in IEC 80000-13 and is commonly used in languages such as French and Romanian, and is also combined with metric prefixes for multiples, for example ko and Mo.